Female infanticide in India: Reliability of colonial reports on infanticide

 There is no data for the sex ratio in India prior to the period of colonial rule.
 Reliant as the British were on local high-caste communities for the collection of taxes and the maintenance of law and order, the administrators were initially reluctant to peer too deeply into their private affairs, such as the practice of infanticide.
 Although this did change in the 1830s, the reluctance reappeared following the cathartic events of the Indian Rebellion of 1857, which caused governance by the East India Company to be supplanted by the British Raj.
 In 1857, John Cave Browne, a chaplain serving in Bengal Presidency, reported a Major Goldney speculating that the practice of female infanticide among the Jats in the Punjab Province originated from "Malthusian motives".
 In the Gujarat region, the first cited examples of discrepancies in the sex ratio among Lewa Patidars and Kanbis dates from 1847.
 These historical records have been questioned by modern scholars, as they were observed from a distance, and those making the recordings never intermingled with their subjects to understand the social, economic, and cultural issues facing them that might influence their actions.
 Browne documented his speculations on female infanticide using "they tell" hearsay.
 Bernard Cohn states that the British residents in India would always refrain from accusing an individual or family of infanticide as the crime was difficult to prove in court, despite commonly speculating those entire clans or social groups practiced female infanticide.
 Cohn says, "female infanticide thus became a 'statistical crime'" during the period of colonial rule in India.

 Aside from numerous reports and correspondence on infanticide from colonial officials, there was also a documentation from Christian missionaries.
 Many of these missionaries were also ethnographers who wrote about the ethnography of India during their time there.
 Many of the missionaries looked down on India and its culture, characterizing it as ignorant and depraved.
 Several scholars have questioned the historical narrative of female infanticide in India, as they were reported by individuals who looked down on Indian culture, with female infanticide being one of their reasons for holding said prejudiced viewpoints.
 Many have noted that the rate of female infanticide was no different in India than in parts of Europe during the 18th and 19th centuries.
 Some Christian missionaries of the late 19th century, writes Daniel Grey, wrongly believed that female infanticide was sanctioned by the scriptures of Hinduism and Islam, and against which Christianity had "centuries after centuries come into victorious conflict".

-Location and direct method
+Repression by colonial authorities

 Richard Bourke, 6th Earl of Mayo, was Governor-General of India at the time of the Female Infanticide Prevention Act, 1870.